Generation M (comics): Plot

 The Ghoul continues to harass Sally by sending her pictures of his victims.
 Sally interviews Marrow in the sewers for her Mutant Diaries and then receives a visit from Barnell Bohusk with an invitation to meet one of the X-Men.
 A criminal psychologist suggests that Sally try to cultivate some kind of positive relationship with the Ghoul in order to create a rounder profile on him, to which she reluctantly agrees.
 Later, she finally meets her contact from the Xavier Institute, Warren Worthington, who reveals that he has lost his wings.

-After talking to Warren Worthington, Sally meets with Dani Moonstar.
+After talking to Warren Worthington, Sally meets with Danielle Moonstar.
 She decides to do one final article that concentrates on her daughter.
 It explains how Minnie was a mutant who was growing smaller and younger until she died a few months before M-Day.
 Sally meets with Warren Worthington again and, as they chat, the Ghoul strikes.
 The X-Men appear to fight him, but the Ghoul teleports Sally away, angrily berating her for betraying him.
-Sally does her best to antagonize the Ghoul and then purposefully jumps out of the tower, only to be caught by Angel, who is revealed to have retained his wings after all.
+Sally does her best to antagonize the Ghoul and then purposefully jumps out of the tower, only to be caught by Angel, who is revealed to have retained his wings.

 Cyclops then destroys the tower, bringing the Ghoul’s reign of terror to an end.
 After a couple of days in the hospital, Sally returns to the office and finds that her colleagues wholly approve of her decision to run the story and for catching the Ghoul.
 The story ends with Sally honoring her daughter by attending and participating in an Alcoholics Anonymous meeting.